Dr Richard Thomas

 Tel: 0116 252 3343

-Richard Thomas read Ancient History and Archaeology at Birmingham University in 1995.
+Richard Thomas read Ancient History and Archaeology at Birmingham University (1995-1998).
 He subsequently embarked on a PhD at Birmingham, studying diet, agriculture, and human-animal relations in late medieval and early modern England.
 Richard joined the School as Lecturer in Archaeology in September 2003.
 In 2010 he was promoted to Senior Lecturer and elected as a Fellow of the Society of Antiquaries of London and a Fellow of the Linnean Society of London.
-In 2013 he was elected as Chair of the Association for Environmental Archaeology.
-In August 2014, Richard was awarded a £1.94 million AHRC consortium grant entitled: Cultural and Scientific Perceptions of Human-Chicken Interactions (http://chickenco-op.net/).
+In 2013 he was elected as Chair of the Association for Environmental Archaeology and awarded a £1.94 million AHRC consortium grant entitled: Cultural and Scientific Perceptions of Human-Chicken Interactions.
+In 2014 Richard was elected to the international committee of the International Council for ArchaeoZoology (ICAZ).